 The latest update for this article was written by Lindsay Podolak.

 New Jersey isn’t just a small, overpopulated, overdeveloped micro-giant.
 For those of us that know “the other Jersey,” the one that lives up to its title as the Garden State, there are tons of hiking spots to escape the rat race and get back to nature.
-This article seeks to encourage our detractors to go take a hike (in New Jersey).
+Today, we would like to encourage our detractors to go take a hike (in New Jersey).

 One of America’s most famous trails, the Appalachian, cuts across from east to west at the top of the state.
 About 72 miles of the famed trail from Maine to Georgia lies within New Jersey.
 The elevation changes are gentle compared to some other portions of the Appalachian Trail; in addition, hikers experience terrain that varies from dry to boggy.
 The state’s still wild enough that hikers have a chance of encountering bears along the path.